institut-de-genomique/HAPO-G/README.md

 bash build.sh
 ```

-If everything went as expected, a binary of HAPoG was created in `build/` and a symlink was created in the `bin/` folder
+If everything went as expected, a binary of Hapo-G was created in `build/` and a symlink was created in the `bin/` folder

-## Using HAPO-G
+## Using Hapo-G
-Before running HAPO-G, you should make sure that BWA and Samtools are in your `$PATH`:
+Before running Hapo-G, you should make sure that BWA and Samtools are in your `$PATH`:
 ```
 which bwa
 which samtools
 ```

-Then, you can launch HAPO-G by using the Python3 script in its root directory:
+Then, you can launch Hapo-G by using the Python3 script in its root directory:
 ```
 python3 HAPOG_ROOT/hapog.py \
   --genome assembly.fasta \   # Fasta file of the genome to polish